akinomyoga/ble.sh/README.md

 <a href="https://github.com/akinomyoga/ble.sh/wiki/Recipes">Recipes</a> ]
 </p>

-*Bash Line Editor* (`ble.sh`) is a command line editor written in pure Bash scripts which replaces the default GNU Readline.
+*Bash Line Editor* (`ble.sh`) is a command line editor written in pure Bash which replaces the default GNU Readline.

 Current devel version is 0.4.
 This script supports Bash 3.0 or higher although we recommend to use `ble.sh` with Bash 4.0 or higher.